yuqiancai0811/COMP348Assignments/Assignment_C/README.md

-# COMP 348 Assignment 1 - Search and Sort Application
+# COMP 348 Assignment 1 - Search and Sort Application (C)

 ## Description
 This project is part of the COMP 348 course, focusing on hands-on experience with the C programming language.
 The goal is to develop a simple search and sort application that reads words from a text file, sorts them based on user specifications, and displays the results.